aau-claaudia/hpc/docs/ucloud/how-to-access.md

           <br>If you don't have one, you can apply through Grants and Contracts using their <a href="https://aaudk.sharepoint.com/sites/persondata-ressourcer/SitePages/Registrations%20og%20reports%20(Online%20forms).aspx">registration form</a>.
         </li>
         <li> To get started, read <a href="/ucloud/guides/sensitive-data-on-ucloud/">our guide</a> on how to handle sensitive data on UCloud.</li>
+        <li> If your research project is governed by a separate data processing or a subordinate data processing agreement, you will need to identify the WorkZone case number that includes the relevant contract information.
+This case should include that the project is processing data on the UCloud platform.</li>
       </ul>
     </div>
   </div>